dafonso19/RotatingBendingTestBench/README.md

 **Set Up the Database**:

--Go to the project folder and drop any old database `dotnet ef database drop`
+- Go to the project folder and drop any old database `dotnet ef database drop`
 - Add a migration: `dotnet ef migrations add InitialCreateWithTestSimulator`
 - Update the database: `dotnet ef database update`